joestubbs/coe379L-sp24/docs/unit02/model_quality.rst

 Suppose we wanted to build a ML model to predict whether a high school athlete will go on to win an olympic gold medal.
 Since winning a gold medal at the olympics is an extremely rare event, our model would probably score a pretty high accuracy by simply predicting every student to *not* win a medal.
-Even though this would result in a high accuracy, it may not achieve the desired results.
+Even though this would result in a high accuracy, it would typically not achieve the desired results.
+In particular, our model would not be utilizing any learned pattern from prior data.

 Recall and Precision